 Many studies show that cesarean sections increase the odds of the baby having allergies such as atopic skin reaction.
 Scientists do not entirely understand how vaginal birth prevents allergies.
 Still, it is possible that the vaginal bacterial coat the skin, enter the airway, and act as a placeholder and then yield to real probiotics coming later.
 Vaginal birth might give a smaller dose of gut bacteria to the newborn as well.
 These bacteria can be a good seed for their gut microbiota.

 Mom’s milk is not only the natural and unique food for the infant but also the food for their gut probiotics.
-Human has evolved to produce milk oligosaccharide (HMO) for gut microbiota.
+Humans have evolved to produce milk oligosaccharide (HMO) for gut microbiota.
 HMO selectively promotes groups of bacteria, such as Bifidobacterium.
 Bifidobacterium is bacteria that does not hurt humans, can digest HMO, and use it as energy to grow and produce chemical by-products that can be used by humans as energy and as a messenger of peace to the human immune system.
 So milk has the prebiotic that promotes probiotics to prevent allergies.

 3. Mother and baby should stay indoors together ideally for a month.